 One of Kinosaki’s many famous bathhouses

-After a hard day’s sightseeing, nothing is more relaxing or rejuvenating than soaking your body in hot spring bath.
+After a hard day’s sightseeing, nothing is more relaxing or rejuvenating than soaking your body in a hot spring bath.
 If you visit Kinosaki, you will be spoilt for choice for bathing locations!
-The town has seven famous public bathhouses and it is common for visitors to sample each in turn.
+The town is famous for its seven public bathhouses and the custom of sotoyu-meguri, or public-bath hopping.
+All public bathhouses are tattoo-friendly and separated by gender.
 Of course every hotel in Kinosaki has its own hot spring bath for you to enjoy.
 However, it would be a shame to miss out on the bath house tour.
-Many hotels in Kinosaki offer a free pass with unlimited access to these hot springs, so don’t miss out on this unique bathing opportunity!
+Accommodation guests are usually given a Yumepa pass for the public bathhouses, though you should check with your accommodation.
+Day-trippers can buy a public bathhouse day pass for 1,500 yen at the bathhouses.

 How to get to Kinosaki